‘Teen Mom 2’ Javi Marroquin Speaks About Jenelle Evans Burning Gift From Kailyn Lowry, Says It Was ‘Funny’

 Javi Marroquin and Kailyn Lowry were married in 2012.
 While together, the couple had one son together.
 Despite trying to make their marriage work, they ultimately divorced.
 Kailyn then moved on and had another son with another man.
 Javi also moved on and has a son with his now-girlfriend, Lauren.

 Kailyn and Javi have been working on their co-parenting.
 Viewers watching new episodes of Season 9 have watched the couple as they try to navigate co-parenting.
-As shown on the season, Kailyn has avoided meeting Javi’s new girlfriend.
+As shown in the season, Kailyn has avoided meeting Javi’s new girlfriend.
 Kail later revealed that she didn’t want viewers to see her meeting Lauren for the first time on the show because she didn’t think it was “genuine.”

-As previously reported by Inquisitr, Kailyn recently revealed that she and Lauren don’t talk.
+As previously reported by The Inquisitr, Kailyn recently revealed that she and Lauren don’t talk.

 Season 9 of Teen Mom 2 is currently airing new episodes on Monday nights on MTV.
 Fans can catch up with Kailyn Lowry, Jenelle Evans, and all the drama then.